Takeovers In Australia.

 20% The takeover prohibition threshold

-There is a general prohibition on acquiring shares if it would result in a person’s voting power exceeding 20% unless the takeover laws are complied with.
+As noted, there is a general prohibition on acquiring shares if it would result in a person’s voting power exceeding 20% unless the takeover laws are complied with.

 >50% Ability to pass ordinary resolutions